 How long does it take to treat a broken tooth?

-Depending on the condition of your tooth, the restoration and treatment of a broken tooth may take several weeks or months.
+Restoration and treatment of a broken tooth may take several weeks or months, depending on the condition of your tooth.
 Your doctor will give you a better idea of how long it may take to treat the condition.

 crowns: Your dentist can sometimes make a crown in one day, but it often takes several appointments.